 Original Beans Chocolate Esmeraldas Milk Chocolate: a 42% organic milk chocolate from the Pacific Rainforest of Esmeraldas, Ecuador, in South America.
 This chocolate is velvety creamy, and offers notes of caramel and flour de sel.
 It pairs really well with a Moscato sparkling white wine.
 Original Beans was awarded two awards in volume I of Chocolatour for its excellence in originality and eco-friendly practices.

 best milk chocolate

-The nice thing about both of these brands is that they offer sustainable chocolate.
-In the case of Madécasse, it is made by the cocoa farmers.
-In the case of Original Beans, the cocoa beans are sourced directly from the farmers and made in a sustainable eco-friendly way.
+The nice thing about these artisanal brands is that they offer sustainable chocolate.
+In the case of Beyond Good, it is made by the cocoa farmers.
+In the case of Manoa, Hummingbird Chocolate, and Original Beans, the cocoa beans are sourced directly from the farmers and made in a sustainable eco-friendly way by the chocolate maker.

-So eating milk chocolate can be OK within reason, and particularly if you are eating chocolate of the artisanal variety featuring the purest of ingredients.
+Eating milk chocolate can be quite alright in moderation, and particularly if you are eating chocolate of the artisanal variety featuring the purest of ingredients.
 Happy Milk Chocolate Day!
-If you have a favourite milk chocolate, do share it with us here.
+If you have a favourite milk or dark milk chocolate, do share it with us here. 😋